RedVelvetSky/SplitNComplete/README.md

 To quantify the model's performance, I proposed and implemented several automatic metrics:

 - **Exact Match**: Just simply checks if the generated code exactly matches the expected code.
-- **BLEU Score**: Measures the n-gram overlap between the generated and reference code.
+- **BLEU and ROUGE Score**: Might give us surface-level insights about generated and reference code.
-- **ROUGE Score**: Assesses the overlap of n-grams, focusing on recall (nice correlation).
 - **Levenshtein Distance**: Calculates the minimum number of single-character edits required to change one word into the other (length alone was not a consistent predictor of quality).
 - **Cyclomatic Complexity**: Analyzes the complexity of the generated code.
 - **Cosine Similarity**: Evaluates the semantic similarity between the original and generated code embeddings (I noticed high correlation with manual evaluations).

+P.S.
+BLEU and ROUGE are not applicable to code directly, however they might provide surface-level insights, but lacking depth in syntax and functionality.

 ![Similarity Scores](./Media/CosineSimilarity.png)

-To sum up, metrics like Cosine Similarity, Error Count and ROUGE/BLEU showed better alignment with human judgments, I suppose that might indicate their effectiveness in code evaluation tasks.
+To sum up, metrics like Cosine Similarity, Error Count and Similarity Length Ratio showed better alignment with human judgments, I suppose that might indicate their effectiveness in code evaluation tasks.

 ## A few notes about findings

 - **Model Performance**:
   - **Exact Match Limitation**: Exact Match is a very strange metric, it often penalizes minor yet widely acceptable variations in code structure or variable naming.
-  - **BLEU and ROUGE Correlation**: These metrics demonstrated a pretty positive correlation with my manual evaluations.
+  - **BLEU and ROUGE Correlation**: These metrics demonstrated not very positive correlation with my manual evaluations, probably due to the lacking depth in syntax related to code.
   - **Cyclomatic Complexity Insights**: Generated code occasionally exhibited higher complexity, it might open potential areas for optimization.
   - **Similarity Score and Error Count** were rather a reliable automatic metrics, exhibiting strong correlations with manual evaluations.
 - **Dataset Quality**: